anonyname5/Iwk_Report15_Compare_Tool/README.md

 **Features:**
 - Select CST inclusion per upload/comparison via checkbox
 - Backward compatible with existing 3-type files
-- Automatic handling of missing description types
+- Automatic handling of missing Service Level
 - Dynamic parsing, comparison, and export based on selection

 **Usage:**
-- Check "Include CST (4 Description Types)" when uploading files that contain CST data
+- Check "Include CST (4 Service Level)" when uploading files that contain CST data
 - The system automatically handles 3 or 4 types throughout the workflow
 - Comparisons work correctly even when one file has CST and the other doesn't